arctelix/.dotsys/README.md

         return 1
     }

-User specific data must return 1 for user confirmation of the returned value.
+Return 1 when user confirmation of the default value is required.
 Return 0 for system data that doe not require user confirmation.

+### \*.sources

+Enables sourcing of files from other topics by providing a `format_source_file` function.
+The function must return the required lines to source a file in the target topics language.
+The returned sting will be written to the target stub file.

+For example vim's vimrc.sources file looks like this:

+    format_source_file() {
+        local source_file="$1"
+        echo "execute 'source $source_file'"
+    }

 ### .<topic>

-Any topic in dotsys with a stub file can source files from other topics, any file found with an extension matching the topic name will be added to the stub file.
+Any topic in dotsys with a .stub file and a .dources file can source files from other topics, any file found with an extension matching the topic name will be added to the stub file.

 ##### The following are built in to dotsys:
 |file extention|purpose                                                             |